m-ld/m-ld-spec/README.md

 <pre></pre>

 # **m-ld** specification
-**m-ld** is a decentralised highly-replicable graph data store with a JSON-based API.
+**m-ld** is a decentralised live data sharing component with a JSON-based API.

 This repository defines the platform-independent specification for **m-ld**.